clean-code-craft-tcq-2/stream-line-Harshini-Narasimha/README.md

 - can either generate values for the parameters, or read from a file
 - uses console output to communicate the parameters.

+Assumptions:
+1. Two sensors: Temperature and SOC sensor will generate 100 readings each.
+Temperature value is generated between -20 to 60.
+SOC data is generated between 20-80.
+2. These sensor value list is the parameter of Battery.
+So a struct is defined as below: struct batterySensorValue{
+    vector<unsigned int> stateOfChargeSensorValueList;
+    vector<signed int> temperatureSensorValueList;
+    };
+ 3. After the sensor value generation, the list shouldnot be empty
+ 4. The sensor value should be generated in CSV format

 UML diagram:
 ![UMLdiagram](uml_diagram.png)

+Code flow:
+1. Read the sensor values from 2 different sensors.
+These sensor values are generated randomly.
+2. SOC sensor value should be between 20 to 80.
+There should be 100 values generated and added to batter paramter structure.
+3. Simlarly temperature sensor value should be between -20 to 60.
+There should be 100 values generated and added to batter paramter structure.
+4. After the batterySensorValue structure is updated, check the size of this sensor value list.
+5. If any one of the list is empty, then return false, without printing any data on console.
+6. If the list is valid, then foramt the value in CSV format(SOC,temp) and print them on console.

+ Test specification:
+  1. Test whether the random Sensor value generator is generating expected numbder of values and within given range:
+     Here the count set is 100 and the min value: 1 and max value:50.
+Then, generateRandomSensorValues() is tested.
+     Expectation: After the random value list creation, the elements in the list should be 100 and each value should be in the range 1-50.
+  2.

 ### The Receiver

 - reads the parameters from the console input